Lounek09/Cyberia.Cdn/README.md

 ## Setup

+> [!NOTE]
-> **Note:** This procedure is tailored to my specific use case.
-Feel free to setup the CDN in any way that suits you.
+> This procedure is tailored to my specific use case.
+Feel free to setup the Cdn in any way that suits you.

 ### Installation Steps